graphadvantage/Neo4j-Azure-Bitlocker/neo4j-azure-bitlocker.md

 ## Neo4j Configuration

-We installed pre-release Neo4j 3.1 Enterprise M08 test latest improvements in the Neo4j Import Tool as well as the new role-based access control (RBAC) features.
+We installed pre-release Neo4j 3.1 Enterprise M08 to test latest improvements in the Neo4j Import Tool as well as the new role-based access control (RBAC) features.

 To minimize disk contention, Neo4j was installed on C:, /data on  F:, /import on G:, /logs on H:.
 For this machine, I set both the min and max Java heap to 32750 MB (to reduce garbage collection), and set the page cache to 98250 MB, which left 9 GB for OS and apps.